databricks/terraform-provider-databricks/website/content/Resources/mws_workspaces.md

 This resource to configure the vpc for the multiple workspaces api if the BYOVPC option is chosen.

 {{% notice warning %}}
+This provider does not yet support the customer_managed_key resource yet so you will need to manually create that and provide the cmk object guid into the workspace api.
+You can see it on the argument reference below.
+{{% /notice %}}

+{{% notice warning %}}
 It is important to understand that this will require you to configure your provider separately for the multiple workspaces resources
 {{% /notice %}}